dzekelid/campaigns/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/campaigns/master/_listings/sendgrid/campaigns-campaign-id-schedules-test-post.md
-- name: SendGrid Get Campaigns Campaign
+- name: SendGrid Patch Campaigns Campaign
   description: |-
-    **This endpoint allows you to retrieve a specific campaign.**

-    Our Marketing Campaigns API lets you create, manage, send, and schedule campaigns.
+    Update a campaign.
+This is especially useful if you only set up the campaign using POST /campaigns, but didn't set many of the parameters.

     For more information: